Oceania Area Championships in Athletics: Para

+Medals (1990-2024)

-The all-time Oceania Athletics Championships medal table is the sum of all medals won by OAA member federations, associate members, as well as invited teams from the very first edition till the most recent championships in 2019.
+The all-time Oceania Athletics Championships medal table is the sum of all medals won by OAA member federations, associate members, as well as invited teams from the very first edition till the most recent championships in 2024.
 All medals counted are based on the official results posted on the Oceania Athletics Association website.
-Medals won by Para-athletes are also included.

 Associate members with medals are listed in italic.
+Also listed in italic but are unranked are invited athletics teams.